Gouvernathor/parliamentarch/README.rst

 - ``seat_radius_factor``: The ratio of the seats radius over the row thickness.
   Defaults to 1, which makes seats touch their neighbors.

-The function returns a dict-like object representing the ensemble of seats.
+The function returns a dict representing the ensemble of seats.
 The keys are ``(x, y)``, the cartesian coordinates of the center of the seat.
 The coordinates start from the bottom-left corner of the rectangle, with the x axis pointing right and the y axis pointing up.
 The radius of the outermost circle (equal to the height and half the width of the rectangle) is 1, so x goes from 0 to 2 and y goes from 0 to 1.

 The value of each entry is the angle, in radians, calculated from the right-outermost point of the annulus arc, to the center of the arcs, to the